 Master of Divinity / Master of Social Work

-This program is offered jointly by Waterloo Lutheran Seminary and the Faculty of Social Work.
-It integrates the curricula of both programs in such a way that a student can fulfil the requirements in four years (excluding, in the case of MDiv-MSW students, any time required by a student's church for internship) and graduate with two degrees.
-This program is particularly valuable for those who are interested in positions of leadership in the social agencies of the church and the community at large.
-Such positions would include special ministries in a hospital, prison, leisure or counselling centre setting, placements in social work agencies which work closely with the church, and occupations in groups which are involved in broad-based programs of leadership development and community renewal.
-Because the completion of the joint program results in the receipt of both the MDiv and the MSW degrees, persons graduating from the joint program are also qualified to apply for other positions within the fields of social work and church ministry.
+This program is offered jointly by Martin Luther University College (Luther) and the Faculty of Social Work at Laurier.
+It integrates the curricula of both programs in such a way that a student can fulfil the requirements in four years (excluding any time required by a student's church for internship) and graduate with two degrees.
+This program is particularly valuable for those who are interested in positions of leadership in social agencies connected with faith communities or the community at large.
+Such positions would include special ministries in hospital, prison, leisure or counselling centre settings; placements in social work agencies which work closely with faith communities; and occupations in groups which are involved in broad-based programs of leadership development and community renewal.
+Because the completion of the joint program results in the receipt of both the MDiv and the MSW degrees, persons graduating from the joint program are also qualified to apply for other positions within the fields of social work and pastoral leadership.

-The combined MDiv-MSW program normally involves two years of registration in the Seminary and two years of registration in the Faculty of Social Work.
+The joint MDiv-MSW program normally involves two years of registration in Luther and two years of registration in the Faculty of Social Work.
 Students pay fees and are only eligible for scholarships, bursaries and awards applicable to the program in which they are registered.

 There are a limited number of positions in the joint MDiv-MSW program.
-Normally no more than six students are admitted to the program in any particular year.
 Therefore, it is desirable to apply for admission to this joint program at the earliest possible date (see the Graduate Admissions Toolkit for dates).

 - A bachelor's degree from an accredited Canadian university, or the equivalent;

-Students in the joint program simultaneously take courses in the Seminary and the Faculty of Social Work.
-The program normally follows the pattern of study listed below.
-Each student is required to complete satisfactorily the courses listed below (or their equivalent) for their selected degree in the Seminary and in the Faculty of Social Work.
-Students in the MDiv degree will also be required to fulfil their church's internship requirements.
-Continuance of students in the MDiv degree after the first term is contingent upon their obtaining and maintaining endorsement as acceptable ministry candidates by the church of which they are a member.
-Descriptions for the courses listed below can be found in the general course listings for the Seminary and the Faculty of Social Work.
+Students in the joint program simultaneously take courses at Luther and the Faculty of Social Work.
+Each student is required to complete the courses listed in the MDiv program requirements at Luther and in the Faculty of Social Work.
+Students in the contextual option of the MDiv degree will also be required to fulfil their church's internship requirements.
+The practicum requirement of the MSW program fulfils the requirement of CPE/SPE for the MDiv program.